Agroforestry Frequently Asked Questions

 11. Where can I learn more?

-USDA recently released its first-ever technical report on USDA's role in agroforestry: Agroforestry: USDA Reports to America, FY 2011-12 - Comprehensive Version.
+USDA recently released its first-ever technical report on USDA's role in agroforestry: Agroforestry: USDA Reports to America, FY 2011-12 - Comprehensive Version (PDF, 7MB).
 It provides a comprehensive view of the ways people advanced agroforestry in fiscal years 2011-12, how USDA supported those efforts, and 15 key next steps.
 This report is organized around the Strategic Framework's three goals: (1) Adoption, (2) Science, and (3) Integration; and also has a section on (4) Next Steps.

 Highlights of the report include: